Waseem49/Ombd-C/README.md

 - Landing Page
 - Favorite-list & Movie-Details Page
 ## 🚀 User can Do
-- User can add a movie to Favorite-list
+- User can add a Movie to Favorite-list
 <br />
 <br />
 <h1 align="center"> 🏷️ Landing Page or Home Page </h1>